wansang93/OS_Cloud/AWS/Introduction to AWS/Introduction to AWS.md

       - AWS Database Migration Service (AWS DMS) is a cloud service that makes it easy to migrate relational databases, data warehouses, NoSQL databases, and other types of data stores.
     - **Server Migration Service(SMS)**
       - SMS stands for Server Migration Services.
-      - Basically This does exactly the same as database migration services, but instead of targeting databases, this targets virtual machines, specifically the VMware virtual machines.
+      - This does the same as database migration services, but instead of targeting databases, this targets virtual machines, specifically the VMware virtual machines.
   - **Analytics**
     - **Athena**
-      - Athena basically allows you to run SQL queries on S3.
+      - Athena allows you to run SQL queries on S3.
-      - You can actually run SQL queries on CSV files or JSON files.
+      - You can run SQL queries on CSV files or JSON files.
     - **EMR(Elastic MapReduce)**
       - Elastic MapReduce(EMR) is used for big data processing and used to process large amounts of data.
       - It's using a framework called Hadoop.
-      - There's other frameworks available including Apache spark, Apache HBase, Presto or Flunk.
+      - There are other frameworks available including Apache Spark, Apache HBase, Presto, or Flunk.
     - **Cloud Search**
-      - Cloud search is a fully managed service that's provided by AWS.
+      - Cloud Search is a fully managed service that's provided by AWS.
-      - If you need to create a search engine for your website or for your application, you know, you can use either cloud search or elastic search.
+      - If you need to create a search engine for your website or your application, you know, you can use either cloud search or elastic search.
       - We used to use cloud search ourselves, but then we moved over to Algolia.
-      - if you want to, you know, get off AWS and use a third party, I'd definitely recommend Algolia.
+      - if you want to, you know, get off AWS and use a third party, I'd recommend Algolia.
     - **Elastic Search**
-      - Elastic Search, it's a service that's using an open source framework, but essentially it allows you to create search capabilities within your website or application.
+      - Elastic Search, it's a service that's using an open-source framework, but essentially it allows you to create search capabilities within your website or application.
     - **Kinesis**
-      - Kinesis is a way of streaming and analyzing real time data, massive scale.
+      - Kinesis is a way of streaming and analyzing real-time data on, massive scale.
       - You can capture and store terabytes of data per hour.
       - you'd use this for things like financial transactions.
 You might be wanting to analyze the market or even things like social media streams.
     - **Data Pipeline**